joseangelgm/TFM_BLEMesh/README.md

 ![System Architecture](/img/BleMesh-Architecture.png)

 ### 3. Client Firmware Flow
 When a task is received by the client, he processed in MQTT module and send the required info to BLE Cmd module using a queue.
 BLE Cmd check if a task exists with the name given (with the TaskManager module).
 If not or if it is a one-time task, then it is launched.
 When the server response, the client receive the message and give the info to message parser module to build a json.
-This allow the MQTT module to publish this information.
+This allow to the MQTT module to publish this information.

 ![Client Firmware Flow](/img/ClientBLEMesh_Flow.png)